jaraco/jaraco.vcs/README.txt

 **********************

-With the 0.4 release, hgtools adds support for automatically generating project version numbers from the mercurial repository in which the project is developed.
+With the 0.4 release, hgtools adds support for automatically generating project version numbers from the repository in which the project is developed.

 To use this feature, your project must follow the following assumptions: